mauriciocarbajal/lithium-cli/README.md

 Secondary dominants are a cornerstone of popular music and jazz of the 20th century, Wikipedia says.

 So you must know them!
-Take a song like "All of me"
+Take "All of me" as example:

 ```
 C [E7] [A7] Dm